jaccomoc/jactl/docs/_posts/2023-12-21-switch-expressions.md

 If you want to have a pattern that depends on the value of an existing variable then you can use `$` to expand the value of that variable inside the pattern.
-For example, to match any list whose first element has the same value as the variable `v`:
+For example, to match any list whose first element has the same value as the variable `v` or to match a two element list whose first element is twice the value of `v` and whose last element is `v`:
 ```groovy
 switch (x) {
   [$v,*]             -> 'matched'